AdobeDocs/campaign.en/help/v8/config/replication.md

 ---
 # Technical workflows and data replication

-## Technical workflows
+## Technical workflows{#tech-wf}

 Adobe Campaign comes with a set of built-in technical workflows.
 Technical workflows execute processes or jobs, scheduled on a regular basis on the server.

 These workflows perform maintenance operations on the database, leverage the tracking information in the delivery logs, create recurring campaigns, and more.

-:arrow_upper_right: The full list of technical workflows is detailed in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/advanced-management/about-technical-workflows.html?lang=en#overview)
+:arrow_upper_right: The full list of technical workflows is detailed in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/advanced-management/about-technical-workflows.html)

 In addition to these technical workflows, Campaign v8 relies on specific technical workflows to manage [data replication](#data-replication).